Sparse Control of Quantum Systems: Cost functionals and functional analytic setting

-The equivalence to Example~\ref{ex:gabor_l2} follows since the dual of the map $X\colon C_0(\Omega; L^2(0, T; \C)) \to C_0(\Omega; \mc U_k)$ defined by $(X\varphi)(\omega) = K\varphi(\omega)$ is an isometric isomorphism between the control spaces that preserves the image unter the corresponding control operators. \end{example} Our next example shows that our setting also covers interesting cases when $\mc U$ does not contain time-dependent functions. \begin{example} (Sparse Fourier transform) Let $\Omega \subset \R^+$, $\mc U = \C$, and let $B$ be the Fourier synthesis operator, that is to say
+Our next example shows that our setting also covers interesting cases when $\mc U$ does not contain time-dependent functions. \begin{example} (Fourier synthesis, constant functions of time) Let $\Omega \subset \R^+$, $\mc U = \C$, and let $B$ be the Fourier synthesis operator, that is to say